Insights, Products

 Message bubble color No standard (varies by app and platform) Blue text bubbles

-While both channels enhance the messaging experience beyond SMS, RCS doesn’t yet have end-to-end encryption across messaging services.
+While both channels enhance the user experience beyond text messages, RCS doesn’t yet have end-to-end encryption across messaging services, though Apple has confirmed that the Universal Profile 3.0, which supports end-to-end encrypted RCS messaging, will be available in a future iOS update.
 On the other hand, iMessage offers end-to-end encryption for P2P messages but is limited to Apple devices.

 Is RCS messaging better than iMessage?

-With Apple now supporting RCS on iOS, you might wonder if RCS somehow has an advantage over iMessage.
+With Apple’s adoption of RCS on iOS, you might wonder if RCS somehow has an advantage over iMessage.
 But it’s not that simple.

 Both RCS and iMessage have their strengths and appeal to different user groups.
 For example, iMessage dominates in markets like the U.S., where Apple holds around 60% market share.
-But globally, Android leads with over a 70% global market share, so if you’re trying to reach someone using an Android phone, you’ll likely use RCS.
+But globally, Android leads with over a 70% global market share, so if you’re trying to reach someone using a non-Apple device, you’ll likely use RCS.

 RCS and iMessage are both popular for P2P messaging, but Google and Apple also have business messaging solutions to help you reach your audience in the best possible ways.

-RCS business messaging vs Apple Messages for Businesses
+RCS for Business vs Apple Messages for Businesses

 Customers expect smooth, friendly mobile conversations not just with each other, but with brands too.
 In 2024, our research showed that 38% of consumers prefer using messaging channels for customer service, while 45% choose messaging for ID verification and two-factor authentication.
-RCS Business Messaging (RBM) and Apple Messages for Business (AMB) both deliver interactive features that go beyond SMS, making them great ways for businesses to meet these preferences.
+RCS for Business and Apple Messages for Business (AMB) both deliver interactive features that go beyond text messaging, making them great ways for businesses to meet these preferences.

 Image shows key shared capabilities of RBM and AMB